 Everyone loves a summer picnic and the chance to get out the grill for parties at home.
 Stock up your kitchen with fresh, delicious local produce, meats, and other goodies from area Farmer’s Markets.
 There are markets nearly every day of the week, and over 50 of them are on our list.

 School’s out, work is slow, and those long days are calling.
 Plan an overnight getaway at one of these unique lodging options in and near Northern Virginia.
 Need more ideas?
 We’ve got 8 more overnight lodging choices perfect for overnight or weekend fun.

 If you’re up for a longer weekend getaway, why not explore a new area of Virginia or visit an old favorite.
-Annapolis is a great option for fun on the water.
+Annapolis is a great spot for fun on the water.
 Richmond can be steamy, but you can head to Belle Isle and the James River to cool down.
 Or take the family to National Harbor for a ride on the Capitol Wheel then take the water taxi to DC and cool down in free Smithsonian museums.